stangreg/Ignitron/README.md

 ## Operation modes
-Sparky has two operation modes, **APP mode** and **AMP mode**.\
+Ignitron has two operation modes, **APP mode** and **AMP mode**.\
-In **APP mode** (default mode on startup), Sparky connects to a Spark Amp and behaves like the Spark App towards the Spark Amp.
+In **APP mode** (default mode on startup), Ignitron connects to a Spark Amp and behaves like the Spark App towards the Spark Amp.
 It can then be used to switch between saved presets and/or toggle FX swtiches.
-**AMP mode** can be used to manage the presets stored on Sparky, presets can be added from the app or be deleted from Sparky.\
+**AMP mode** can be used to manage the presets stored on Ignitron, presets can be added from the app or be deleted from Ignitron.\
 To enter **AMP mode**, hold the `Preset 1` button during startup.

 ## APP mode